-Relatively little that has been written about the unique experience and cognition of highly, exceptionally and profoundly gifted people.
+Relatively little has been written about the unique experience and cognition of highly, exceptionally and profoundly gifted people.
 In this article, InterGifted's founding director Jennifer Harvey Sallin explores how high+ cognition is defined by meta-thinking and mind-matricing, and illustrates the particular internal and social experiences of the rarely found highly, exceptionally and profoundly gifted minds.

 written by Jennifer Harvey Sallin | originally published on Rediscovering Yourself